openshift/openshift-ansible/playbooks/openstack/configuration.md

 oadm registry --config=/etc/origin/master/admin.kubeconfig --service-account=registry
 ```

-For more information, please follow the OpenShift documentation on the
+For more information (e.g. how to use a specific storage backend), please
-registry:
+follow the OpenShift documentation on the registry:

 https://docs.openshift.org/latest/install_config/registry/index.html